Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

    by a short but clear one-line description, as this is the commit title.

-5. On the following screens, click the **Create pull request** button until you see a message like *Username wants to merge 1 commit into godotengine:master from Username:patch-1*.
+5. On the following screens, click the **Create pull request** button until you see a message like *Username wants to merge 1 commit into pandemoniumengine:master from Username:patch-1*.

 Another contributor will review your changes and merge them into the docs if